In this article, we are going to take a glance at the user experience refresh coming in the July 2017 release of Dynamics 365.

 - A “clip board” structure has been added to separate the header from the main content area.

 - Word Wrapping capabilities have been added to the form fields and headers.
-Word Wrap can be controlled by the System Administrator by turning this feature on or off in the System Setting.
+Word Wrap can be control by the System Administrator by turning this feature on or off in the System Setting.

 - The concept of “Empty States” has been added for content areas.
 This will help users identify content areas that do not yet contain content.
 If a content area is empty, an icon and helpful message will appear.
 The helpful message will direct the user as to what next steps to take to add content to the content area.